IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ![](images/artifacts.png)

-## Classifier Output
+## Classifier Output (`scores.csv`)
-Classifier output should consist of a CSV file containing probability scores for each of the 6 artifact classes: 1=artifact-free, 2=fluorescence aberration, 3=slide debris, 4=coverslip air bubble, 5=uneven immunolabeling, 6=image blur.
+Classifier output should consist of a CSV file called `scores.csv` containing probability scores for each of the 6 artifact classes: 1=artifact-free, 2=fluorescence aberration, 3=slide debris, 4=coverslip air bubble, 5=uneven immunolabeling, 6=image blur.
 Classifier output should be formatted as follows:

 ```
 "CellID","1","2","3","4","5","6"